CMaintz/ImageAI/README.md

 **Version:** 3.2.1 · **Compatibility:** Shopware 6.6 – 6.7 · **Developer:** Christoffer Maintz, for [WEXO A/S](https://www.wexo.dk)

 > Built as a final exam project.
+> This is the version that I handed in for my exam, and not the final, polished version shipped to the customer.

 ---